Self Funded Health Insurance Plans Reduce Company Costs

 We are often led to believe that risk is bad and nothing good can come of it.
-It’s commonly associated with being a victim of identity theft, adverse consequences such as a loss of property, something catching on fire and explode or losing decades worth savings stashed in your invested investment portfolio overnight.
+It’s commonly associated with being a victim of identity theft, loss of property, or losing your invested investment portfolio overnight.
 This kind of thinking ultimately results in thousands of dollars a month to hundreds of thousands of dollars being wasted annually.
 These companies that I am referencing in this post are all relatively small businesses ranging from a few dozens to several hundred employees.
 As the group size increases, the excess costs could easily be magnified.
 There is a lot of dead money looming out there in someone else’s bank account that could be recaptured by businesses and invested in such a way that promotes the company.

 Benefits are rarely being used except for annual wellness checkups and a run to the pharmacy to get antibiotics due to the latest epidemic going around town.
 On rare occasions, people will need to go to urgent care or the nearest emergency room for treatment.
 Companies that have dozens to hundreds of employees are more likely to experience a beloved coworker go through a catastrophic life event.
 Fortunately, it is not experienced with much frequency.
 Overall, health insurance premiums are paid out month after month with few people actively using the benefits.

-I have encouraged my clients to move away from conventional health insurance to a more unconventional approach which makes more sense and saves companies a considerable amount of money.
-Health Insurance absorbs the risk of paying for costly catastrophic health events out of pocket, transferring the risk from the employee to the insurer.
+I have encouraged my clients to move away from conventional health insurance to a more unconventional approach.
+Why?
+Self-funded health Insurance absorbs the risk of paying for costly catastrophic health events out of pocket, transferring the risk from the employee to the insurer.
 The insurer covers the medical bills and for the most part, you only pay a small monthly premium.
 But as we discussed before, catastrophic health events rarely happen and that’s the elephant in the room that goes unaddressed.
 The insurance company gets the profits for taking the risk of a negative event taking place, plus they also received profit from unused benefits due to infrequent doctor visits.
 The company gets nothing.

 An unconventional approach to health insurance instead encourages business owners to take a very calculated risk allowing the company to reap the benefits of any unused insurance coverage or benefits not used by the employees.
 Health insurance benefits that go unused at the end of the year are refunded to the company, saving them tens of thousands of dollars annually.